jesterr0/NfoForge/docs/view/getting-started/using-the-wizard.md

 1. Create a new template.
 2. You'll be greeted with a built-in default template that NfoForge provides.
     - This template covers the basics and is almost enough to release properly to most trackers.
     - You can customize it to your desire.
-A more in-depth guide of the template engine and how it works will be covered later in the guide.
+A more in-depth guide of the token replacer and how it works will be covered later in the guide.
     - For now, we can use this basic template to continue.
 3. You can preview the template.
     - This will show what your expected template will look like.
 The only portions that won't appear are those filled by **plugins** and **screenshots**, as these are executed and filled at process time later in the wizard.